KinexDev/Meow/README.md

 functions are declared as `variable = function() {}`, the functions are treated as first class citizens.

-The if statement currently is a function that takes in the condition, a true anonymous function and a false (i haven't gotten to writing if statements yet)
+The if-else statements and while statements work, you cannot chain elifs yet, there is no for statements yet but you could make that with a while loop and a variable.

 it comes with some basic functions, `print`, `input`, `wait`, `int`, `number`, `string`, `if` and `type`

+the `program` calls the function `update` every frame if it can find one. (this was for testing)

 # Examples